-In this post, we will explore the causes of sciatica, the most common symptoms, treatment options, and if foam rolling is one of the best ideas for relieving sciatica pain.
+We spoke to Dr. Brent Wells, D.C. about his experience with sciatica pain and what he thinks about certain sciatica pain treatments.
+Keep reading our post as we explore the causes and most common symptoms of sciatica, treatment options, and if and how foam rolling is one of the best ideas for relieving sciatica pain.

-Overall, sciatica is caused when the roots of the lumbar region and the lumbosacral spine become irritated.
-You can also develop sciatica from lumbar spinal stenosis.
-Which is a narrowing of the spinal canal in your lower back.
+Not only this, but you can also develop sciatica from lumbar spinal stenosis.
+This occurs when the spinal canal in your lower bank narrows.
 Degenerative disc disease and spondylolisthesis can lead to the development of sciatica as well.

-More common causes of sciatica, and what I see at my chiropractic Wasilla clinic, and are not as serious are pregnancy and muscle spasms in your back and your butt.
-Being overweight, wearing high heels on a regular basis, not getting enough exercise and movement, and sleeping on a mattress that is not right for your body can trigger the condition as well.
+Being overweight, wearing high heels on a regular basis, not getting enough exercise and movement, and sleeping on a mattress that is not suited to your body can trigger the condition as well.
 Doing these things if you already have sciatica will make your pain much worse as well.

-The symptoms of sciatica pain are pretty straight forward and easy to identify.
-There are some obvious telltale signs that point to whether or not you are suffering from this condition and they include the following symptoms:
+The common symptoms of sciatica pain are fairly straightforward and easy for most people to identify.
+There are some obvious signals that indicate whether or not you are suffering from this condition, which include the following symptoms:

 - Lower back pain

-- Pain in your leg or butt, especially while sitting down
+- Pain in your leg or bottom, especially when you are sitting down

 - Pain in your hip